sjmillerAZ/ResBaz_UNIXIntro/Intro-to-shell.md

 ls -l
 ```

 You should see the new file name.
+Remember that `mv` can be used to rename a file, as well as to move a file into a different directory.

 ## Copying files

 Let's make a copy of the TopSpotify2017.csv file.
 To do this you use the `cp` command.
-Just like `mv`, you tell it the `path to` and the `name of` the file you want to move and the path to the new location.
-You can use the relative or absolute path.
-Let's use the relative path.
+Just like `mv`, you tell it the `path to` and the `name of` the file you want to move and the `path to` the new location.
+You can use a relative or absolute path.

 ```
 cp TopSpotify2017.csv TopSpotify2017.csv.bak